kibexd/workers-rights-watch-website/START-HERE.md

 "Madam Eunice, I've completed your Workers Rights Watch website with 10 full pages, modern design, payment integration, and all the features we discussed.
 I've prepared complete documentation so you can understand exactly what has been built and how it works.

-The development cost is KES 180,000, which is fair market rate for this level of work - you're getting mid-to-senior level quality.
-This includes 90-120 hours of professional development work.
+The investment is KES 180,000 - a fixed, fair market rate for professional mid-level work.
+This is exceptional value for a 10-page website with advanced features that would cost KES 500,000+ from an international agency.
+If you can pay in full upon completion, I'm offering a 5% discount bringing it to KES 171,000.

-For ongoing support, I recommend KES 18,000 per month which includes security updates, technical support, content updates, and SEO services to ensure your website ranks well on Google.
+For ongoing support, the investment is KES 18,000 per month, which includes security updates, technical support, content updates, and SEO services to ensure your website ranks well on Google and brings in donations.

-The only thing remaining is connecting the payment accounts for the donation system - once you provide your Stripe, M-Pesa, and PayPal credentials, I can have that live within a week."
+The website is 95% complete.
+The only thing remaining is connecting the payment accounts for the donation system - once you provide your Stripe, M-Pesa, and PayPal credentials, I can have that live within one week."

 ### Step 4: Send Documentation